yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 ### import data file

 [Load all your data files](../../migrate-steps/#import-data-file) in CSV or text format directly to the target YugabyteDB.
-These data files can be located either on a local filesystem or an AWS S3 bucket.
+These data files can be located either on a local filesystem, an [AWS S3 bucket](../../migrate-steps/#import-data-file-from-aws-s3), [GCS bucket](../../migrate-steps/#import-data-file-from-gcs-buckets), or [Azure blob](../../migrate-steps/#import-data-file-from-azure-blob-storage-containers).

 #### Syntax